Manage authentication methods for Microsoft Entra ID

 Legacy MFA and SSPR policies

 Two other policies, located in Multifactor authentication settings and Password reset settings, provide a legacy way to manage some authentication methods for all users in the tenant.
 You can't control who uses an enabled authentication method, or how the method can be used.
 A Global Administrator is needed to manage these policies.

-To manage the legacy MFA policy, click Security > Multifactor Authentication > Additional cloud-based multifactor authentication settings.
+To manage the legacy MFA policy, select Security > Multifactor authentication > Additional cloud-based multifactor authentication settings.

 To manage authentication methods for self-service password reset (SSPR), click Password reset > Authentication methods.
-The Mobile phone option in this policy allows either voice calls or SMS to be sent to a mobile phone.
+The Mobile phone option in this policy allows either voice calls or text message to be sent to a mobile phone.
 The Office phone option allows only voice calls.

 How policies work together

 Settings aren't synchronized between the policies, which allows administrators to manage each policy independently.
-Azure AD respects the settings in all of the policies so a user who is enabled for an authentication method in any policy can register and use that method.
+Microsoft Entra ID respects the settings in all of the policies so a user who is enabled for an authentication method in any policy can register and use that method.
 To prevent users from using a method, it must be disabled in all policies.

 Let's walk through an example where a user who belongs to the Accounting group wants to register Microsoft Authenticator.
 The registration process first checks the Authentication methods policy.
 If the Accounting group is enabled for Microsoft Authenticator, the user can register it.

 If not, the registration process checks the legacy MFA policy.
 In that policy, any user can register Microsoft Authenticator if one of these settings is enabled for MFA:

 - Notification through mobile app